-SPO: Students will describe and/or demonstrate various types of pitches.
-They will explain the responsibilities of a catcher.
+Student Performance Objectives: Describe and/or demonstrate various types of pitches.
+Explain the responsibilities of a catcher.

 Advanced infield and outfield play.
 Fielding difficult grounders, where and when to throw, catching fly balls, cut and relay techniques.
 Practical application in game situations.
-Defensive situations, philosophies, and strategies involved in defending the bunt, double steal, rundowns, and pick-off plays.
+Defensive situations, philosophies and strategies involved in defending the bunt, double steal, rundowns and pick-off plays.
 Repetition of this course will provide the student with the opportunity to improve their infield and outfield play.